Jennifer Tierney - ADC Creative Director/

 AYB Rehearsal Assistant

-Proud KC local, Michelle Wheat began taking ballet classes at age 5 at Somerset Ballet Centre under the instruction of the late Jane Pierce, studio founder and director, and continued studying ballet there until she graduated high school.
+Michelle Wheat grew up locally in the Kansas City area and currently resides in Overland Park.
+At age five, she began taking ballet classes at Somerset Ballet Centre under the instruction of the late Jane Pierce, studio founder and director, and continued studying ballet there until she graduated high school.
 Michelle fell in love with dancing and joined the studio's ballet company when she was 10 years old.
 She performed in several classical ballets as a company member including The Nutcracker, The Sleeping Beauty, Giselle, Les Sylphides, Cinderella, Swan Lake, and Paquita as well as many original choreographical pieces.
-After graduating high school, she went on to attend Creighton University on an academic scholarship where she continued her ballet career as a member of the University's ballet company.
+After graduating high school, she went on to attend Creighton University on an academic scholarship where she continued her ballet career as a member of the university's ballet company.
 There she performed in the ballets La Bayadere, The Nutcracker, Don Quixote, and Coppelia.
 Since her college years, Michelle has continued taking ballet classes locally.
 She is married and is the mother to three young girls.
 It was through enrolling her oldest daughter in ballet at American Dance Center that Michelle came to know studio director Jennifer Tierney and company director Kristopher Estes-Brown, and eventually accepted a teaching position there.
 She is trained to teach all class levels from PreBallet to Level 7 and has been teaching there since 2018.
 She also enjoys helping during rehearsals and back stage with the children who are in the American Youth Ballet's biyearly performances.
 Ballet has been a large part of Michelle's life, and now her daughters are showing their passion for ballet as well.
 By teaching at American Dance Center, Michelle is now able to share her love and knowledge of ballet with not just her own children, but with all the children she has the pleasure of teaching.